cowryao/CSCI6234-Final-Project/WatchAMovieTogether/README.md

 4. File-> Project Structure -> Project -> Project Language Level == 13 - new language features

 5. Edit configurations -> Spring Boot WatchAMovieTogetherApplication(1) -> Environment -> Jre == path of your JDK

+## Run app
+hit run button (green triangle) on the top left, to check if the project can run

+open browser type  localhost:8080/greeting?name=Your_Name  to test if the web run correctly